311 or 980-314-3867

 This list is subject to change without notice.
 Contact the company directly for more information.

-The County's Full-Service Recycling Centers are facilities that are designed to accept various reyclables, as well as bulky trash, yard debris, and residential household hazardous waste.
+Full-Service Recycling Centers are facilities that are designed to accept various recyclables, as well as bulky trash, yard debris, and residential household hazardous waste.
 Their hours of operation are 7a-4pm Monday thru Saturday, and their locations are:

 Call 911 and report the activity, or contact the municipality where the violation occurred using the information below.

 No. Shredded paper should be bagged and placed in the trash, along with plastic bags.
 If you store your recyclables in plastic bags, dump them into the bin and either put the plastic bag in the garbage, or take it home with you for re-use, or take it back to your local grocery store for recycling.
+Many grocery stores are able to accept plastic bags, and some also may take shredded paper.
 Do not place any of these items in your recycle bin or the County's recycling centers' bins.

 Wipe Out Waste Guide: Your tool for Recycling and Solid Waste answers